vdaas/vald/docs/api/serach.md

 ### MultiLinearSearchByID RPC

-MultiLinearSearchByID PRC is the method to linear search vectors with multiple IDs in **1** request.
+MultiLinearSearchByID RPC is the method to linear search vectors with multiple IDs in **1** request.

 <div class="card-note">
 gRPC has the message size limitation.<br>